mysociety/mapit.mysociety.org/README.md

 MapIt GB
 ========

-This repository houses a Django project which will runs http://mapit.mysociety.org, mySociety's administrative boundary tool for the UK.
+This repository houses a Django project which runs http://mapit.mysociety.org, mySociety's administrative boundary tool for the UK.